 Know your strengths and price your services accordingly!
 As you grow as a makeup artist and expand your skills and strengths, you can add other services.
 This will build a great rapport with your clientele and they’ll know they can trust your abilities.
 Of course, by all means, try out new skills as you go!
 However, I would not suggest adding it to your services until you feel completely ready.

 I can’t stress this enough!
 Do not undervalue your skills!
 Price accordingly to the market, but do not cheat yourself out of your own value.
 I have learned the hard way that lowering your cost to reach more potential clients is not the way to go about things.
 Potential (and very valuable) clients will start asking why you are so low.
 This may make them think you aren’t good enough at what you do.
 If you believe in yourself, others will see that and believe in you too.

 How I’ve Priced My Own Services

-I have recently added in airbrushing to my skill set.
+I have recently added airbrushing to my skill set.
 This means, for my wedding makeup, I can set two different tiers of pricing.
 I have my basic wedding makeup application for $120 to $150 depending on the application.
-Then I have airbrushed wedding makeup which includes airbrushed foundation, contour (if applicable) and blush for $200 to $230.
-I have services for prom or special events from $80 to $130 depending if the client wants airbrushing.
+Then I have airbrushed wedding makeup which includes airbrushed foundation, contour (if applicable), and blush for $200 to $230.
+I have services for prom or special events from $80 to $130 depending on if the client wants airbrushing.
 I also do makeup for film and television.
 This I do not price on any of my sites.
 Each job is evaluated to the level of work that will be done and then discussed with the client.